moj-analytical-services/splink/docs/topic_guides/comparisons/regular_expressions.md

 The `regex_extract` option enables users to do this by supplying a regular expression pattern that defines the substring upon which to evaluate a comparison.
 This option gives users a convenient means of comparing data within existing columns without needing to engineer new features from source data. `regex_extract` is available to all string comparators, as well as 'exact match' and 'columns reversed' comparisons and levels.

 Further regex functionality is provided by the `valid_string_pattern` option.
 This option allows users to define a regular expression pattern that specifies a valid string format.
 Any column value that does not adhere to the given pattern will be treated as a null.
-This can be useful for enforcing a specific data format during record comparison without needing to revisit and standardized data again.
+This can be useful for enforcing a specific data format during record comparison without needing to revisit and standardised data again.
 The `valid_string_pattern` argument is available to the null level and can be used with any comparison that contains a null level, e.g. [`exact_match()`](../../comparison_library.md).

 ## Examples using `regex_extract`